 Branches of government

-The Constitution Act 1986 recognises the three branches of government - the Legislature (Parliament), the Executive (Cabinet and Ministers outside Cabinet, plus government departments), and the Judiciary.
+The Constitution Act 1986 recognises the three branches of government – the legislature (Parliament), the executive (Cabinet and Ministers outside Cabinet, plus government departments), and the judiciary.
 Each operates independently of the others.
 This is known as "the separation of powers".

 Judges also have immunity from being sued in their private capacity in respect of actions taken against them in their role as judges.
 Judges are protected against removal from office except on the grounds of misbehaviour or incapacity.
 The removal process requires an address from the House of Representatives.